We may earn commission from affiliate links →

 Dubrovnik To Mostar By Bus

 The Dubrovnik to Mostar bus takes between 3 and 3.5 hours* to reach Mostar.
-There are at least three buses a day serving this route, with a one-way ticket costing €15.
+At least three daily buses are serving this route, with a one-way ticket costing €15.
 Outside of peak season, there’s rarely a need for advance bus reservations, although if you are in Dubrovnik anyway, you may as well buy your ticket early to guarantee your seat.

 Local Tip: If you take the bus from Dubrovnik to Mostar, grab a seat on the bus’s left side to see the spectacular landscape of Croatia and Southern Bosnia.
-When you travel from Mostar to Dubrovnik by bus, take a seat on the bus’s right side for the same impressive view.
+When you travel from Mostar to Dubrovnik by bus, sit on the bus’s right side for the same impressive view.

 Travel From Split To Mostar